Google Pixel 9 vs Apple iPhone SE (3rd Gen)

 Who should buy each?

-Choose the Apple iPhone SE (3rd Gen) if: you want a compact phone, need a budget-friendly iPhone, or prefer a classic Home button design.
+Choose the Apple iPhone SE (3rd Gen) if: you prefer a compact design that's easy to use one-handed, want the most affordable entry into the iPhone ecosystem, or you value the classic Touch ID feature.
 (4.7" display, 60 Hz refresh)

 Conclusion